konsumer/friendstar/NOTES.md

 - go to desert village, rap battle Horse for Belle
 - go back to forest village and friend Danny
 - talk to Josh in desert village.
 Go to desert, and down hole in SW, complete maze (see grass pattern) get skull in NE of new desert area
+- While you are there grab flower
+- Go back and talk to Sandra

 </details>